-- The mindset to be used while developing software is different from that used while testing and reviewing. - With the right mindset developers are able to test their own code. - Separation of testing responsibility to a tester is typically done to help focus effort and provide an independent view. - Independent testing may be carried out at any level of testing.
+- The mindset to be used while developing software is different from that used while testing and reviewing. - With the right mindset: Developers are able to test their own code. - Separation of testing responsibility to a tester: Help to focus effort and provide an independent view. - Independent testing may be carried out at any level of testing.